Custom Terms of Service (Beta) (E20)¶

 To enable custom terms of service:

-Go to System Console > Customization > Custom Terms of Service in prior versions or System Console > Compliance > Custom Terms of Service in versions after 5.12.
+Go to System Console > Compliance > Custom Terms of Service (Beta).

 Set Enable Custom Terms of Service to true.

 Set Custom Terms of Service Text which contains your terms.
-Note that Markdown-formatting, including lists, headings and bolding, is supported.
+Markdown formatting is supported, including lists, headings, and bolding.

-Set Re-Acceptance Period, which sets the number of days before Terms of Service acceptance expires, and the terms must be re-accepted.
+Set Re-Acceptance Period to configure the number of days before Terms of Service acceptance expires, and when the terms must be re-accepted.
 Set to 0 if you don’t want your terms to expire.

 Once saved, all users must accept the terms of service by clicking I Agree next time they log in, or on the next page refresh.
 If they do not accept, they will be logged out.